 As part of the students SAP appeal, they must also agree to an Academic Plan.
-The Academic plan is created, reviewed and agreed upon by the student and their Student Services Team.
+The Academic plan is created, reviewed and agreed upon by the student and their Learner Services Team.
 This plan must be completed as part of the students SAP appeal submission.

 Appeal Committee Review

 Appeals are reviewed on an ongoing basis by the Kenzie Review Committee.
 Kenzie Review Committee is composed of members of different department staff.
 The committee reserves the right to request additional documentation when applicable.

 The appeal will be rendered within ten (10) business days upon receipt of all documentation submitted for review.
 Appeal decisions are final and will be delivered to the students via their Kenzie student email.

 Once the student receives their SAP appeal decision, it will be the responsibility of the student to reach out to their Learner Success Advisor for further discussion on the result of their appeal.

 Approved appeals are for one term only (unless special approval is granted by the committee to allow a 2-term appeal).’

 - Students will retain their Financial Aid eligibility.

 - Students will be placed on SAP Monitoring for each subsequent term until they meet academic good standing and

 - They must follow the conditions of the academic plan.

 Denied appeals are for one term only, unless the student is not able to meet the conditions of their academic plan within their subsequent term.
 Students who are denied their appeal are no longer eligible for Federal Financial Aid, students may withdraw by following the withdrawal process.

 Students who wish to remain in courses must: